Employer of Record

 End-of-Service Payments

 Upon termination or contract expiration, employees receive end-of-service payments.
-Daily, weekly, or project-based employees get 10 days’ wages for the first five years and 15 days thereafter.
-Monthly-paid employees receive 15 days for the initial five years and one month thereafter, up to a maximum of 1.5 years’ wages.
+Daily, weekly, hourly, or piecework employees get 10 days’ remuneration for each of the first five years and 15 days thereafter, up to a maximum of one year’s remuneration.
+Monthly-paid employees receive 15 days’ remuneration for each of the first five years and one month thereafter, up to a maximum of 1.5 years’ remuneration.

 Social Security in Kuwait

 In Kuwait, Social Security Law mandates monthly contributions for Kuwaiti employees, with both employer and employee contributing.
-Employers contribute 11.5%, and employees contribute 8% of their monthly salary, capped at 2,750 Kuwaiti dinars (KWD).
+Employers generally contribute 11.5%, and employees contribute 8% of their monthly salary, up to the applicable salary ceiling of KWD 2,750.
 These contributions cover retirement pensions, as well as allowances for disability, sickness, and death.

-Presently, expatriate workers in Kuwait do not have social security obligations.
-However, the Kuwait Labour Law mandates terminal indemnity payments for eligible expatriate workers, calculated at 15 days’ pay per year for the first three years of service and 2/3 month’s pay per year thereafter.
+Presently, expatriate workers in Kuwait do not have general social security obligations under the Kuwaiti system.
+However, the Kuwait Labour Law mandates terminal indemnity payments for eligible expatriate workers, calculated under the end-of-service benefit rules applicable to the worker’s pay basis.

 Other Taxes and Social Security contribution